 From the capital of astronomy at Coonabarabran to Outback stargazing at Broken Hill, here are 10 out-of-this-world astro-experiences in NSW.

-Coonabarabran is known as the astronomy capital of Australia: launching pad for both Siding Spring, Australia’s premier optical and infrared observatory, and the Warrumbungle National Park.
-The observatory has several telescopes, including the world-famous Anglo-Australian Telescope, which has a 3.9m-diameter mirror, and a visitor centre with a small astronomy exhibition.
+Coonabarabran is known as the astronomy capital of Australia: the launching pad for Siding Spring, Australia’s premier optical and infrared observatory, Milroy Observatory and the Warrumbungle National Park.
+Siding Spring has several telescopes, including the world-famous Anglo-Australian Telescope, which has a 3.9m-diameter mirror, and a visitor centre with a small astronomy exhibition.
+Meanwhile, at Milroy, guests can join research astronomer Donna on a kid-friendly tour discovering the Southern Hemisphere's night skies.

 2. Solar System Drive